madroxdupe42/peacefulscience.org/content/newsletter/advances-science-adam-eve.md

 ---
-title: Learning About the Science and Adam and Eve
+title: Learning About the Science of Adam and Eve
 description: What does genetic science tell us about Adam and Eve?
 We are taking a detailed dive at a workshop in this summer's ASA conference.
 authors:
 - Peaceful Science